 In the first year of competition, the cups were contested in basketball only.
 The women's cup was won by UCC while the OUC men were victorious.
 In 1994/95, the competition was expanded to include basketball, soccer and volleyball competitions, with points awarded for each victory in regularly scheduled league play.
 OUC won both the women's and the men's cups in 1995, 1996 and 1997.
 UCC retaliated by winning both in 1998 and the cups were again split in 1999.
 As Cariboo College ramped up for their Canada West bid they also take seven of the remaining eight awarded Cups with OUC winning the final women's cup awarded in 2003.

-The tie-breaking procedure for this award is total points for and against in each of the sports of basketball, golf, soccer, and volleyball.
+The tie-breaking procedure for this award is total points for and against in each of the sports of basketball, cross country, soccer, and volleyball.

 |2014 (Scoring Matrix)||TRU||UBCO|